Skip to main content

 • Full data portability — your outcome dataset exports as JSONL on request, usable with any AI stack

-• One-page Data Processing Agreement available — CDK and Reynolds do not offer equivalent dealer-favorable DPAs
+• One-page Data Processing Agreement available — legacy DMS and legacy DMS providers do not offer equivalent dealer-favorable DPAs

 Founder's pilot group — what moved.

 Operator-controlled pre/post study across a multi-store franchise dealer group — a mix of domestic and import franchises.
 Before/after metrics below are rolling 12-month trailing vs. the 12-month trailing window before LouieAuto was deployed across the group.
-Store names are withheld from public write-up; full detail available to acquirers under NDA.
+Store names are withheld from the public write-up.

 Disclosure The numbers below are the operator's group.
-External customer case studies will be added here as pilot customers onboard post-close.
-The operator does not currently publish named third-party references — by design, per the selling-not-growing posture on /acquire.
+External customer case studies will be added as pilot customers onboard.
+The operator does not currently publish named third-party references.

 PVR uplift (F&I + front gross)